INDICATOR NAME

 Numerator (short description i.e. not inclusions/exclusions)

-Number of LTC home residents in a fiscal quarter who had a fall in the 30 days preceding their target resident assessment
+Number of long-term care home residents in the denominator who had a fall in the last 30 days recorded on their Resident Assessment Instrument - Minimum Data Set (RAI-MDS) 2.0 target assessment

 Denominator (short description i.e. not inclusions/exclusions)